cashtokens/cashtokens/stakeholders.md

 >
 > —<cite>Andrew Groot, [Bitcoin Verde](https://bitcoinverde.org/)</cite>

+> The Cashtokens CHIP is the thing that makes me the most optimistic about BCH long term by far.
+It perfectly builds upon previous smart contract upgrades and really sets BCH apart from other blockchains.
+Excited for the possibilities this enables!
+>
+> —<cite>Mathieu Geukens, [bestbchwallets.com](https://www.bestbchwallets.com/)</cite>

 > I support the CashTokens CHIP for lock-in.
 I'm excited to use these features in flipstarter.me and other projects for better user experience, decentralization, and censorship-resistance — in a way that actually scales.
 >
 > —<cite>Sahid Miller, [Flipstarter.me](https://flipstarter.me/) and [Anyonecanpay.me](https://anyonecanpay.me)</cite>